AngelMsger/Sight/README.md

 16:9 aspect ratio result:
 ![16:9 Result](docs/IMG_0197_info_16_9.jpg)

-> Note: Please do not use the sample images in the repository for testing as they have been compressed and lost their EXIF data for preview purposes.
+> Note: The sample images in the repository have been compressed and their EXIF data removed for preview purposes.
+Please use your own images for testing.

 ## Related Projects

-- [**camera-watermark**](https://github.com/dearDreamWeb/camera-watermark): This project uses the logo files organized by this project.
+- [**camera-watermark**](https://github.com/dearDreamWeb/camera-watermark): Lensight utilizes the logo files organized by this project.

 ## License